goatcorp/faq/steamdeck.md

 ## Where are my configuration files kept?
 Launcher configuration files are saved to `~/.xlcore`
 Plugin configuration files are saved to `~/.var/app/dev.goats.xivlauncher/config/XIVLauncher/`

+## Why do non-Steam users show as playing `Source SDK Base 2013 Multiplayer`?
+Due to how SteamOS shows active games, we need to trick it into playing a game that your Steam account definitely has access to.